cstauf2/frontend-stuff/README.md

 - [materialize](http://materializecss.com/) - a modern responsive front-end framework based on material design

 ### UI Elements
-- [taggingJS](https://github.com/sniperwolf/taggingJS/) - jquery plugin to tagging like a charm
+- [taggingJS](https://github.com/sniperwolf/taggingJS/) - plugin for pretty tagging
 - [labelauty](https://github.com/fntneves/jquery-labelauty/) - lightweight jquery plugin that gives beauty to checkboxes and radio buttons
 - [points-of-interest](https://github.com/CodyHouse/points-of-interest/) - a resource to highlight the points of interest on your web pages